yohplala/oups/_sources/parquetset.rst.txt

 Updating
 ~~~~~~~~

-If using an *index* already present in ``Parquet`` instance, existing data is updated with new one.
+If using an *index* already present in a ``ParquetSet`` instance, existing data is updated with new one.
 Different keywords control data updating logic.
 These keywords can also be reviewed in :doc:`api`, looking at ``write`` function signature.

 * ``ordered_on``, default ``None``